nof20/voter-warehouse/Voter/README.md

 ## Preparation and Metadata

-This pipeline creates tables within the Voter dataset, based on a manual upload of the New York State Voter File to Google Cloud Storage.
+This pipeline processes the New York State Voter File and turns it into tables in BigQuery.

 To convert the voter file to UTF-8 and upload to Cloud Storage:

 ```
+pip install --upgrade iconv
 iconv -f LATIN1 -t UTF-8 AllNYSVotersWph_12272017.txt > AllNYSVoters_2017-12-27.csv
 gsutil cp AllNYSVoters_2017-12-27.csv gs://<your bucket name>/
 ```